juniormalunzaisa/WEB-POE/README.md

 - Accessible navigation with `aria-current` and skip link
 - Basic forms (demo only) with client-side JavaScript alerts
 - Simple CSS and JS in `css/` and `js/` folders
 - Image placeholders included for bakery products

+## Wireframe
+The wireframe outlines the basic layout for each page before design implementation:
+- *Home:* Hero image, featured products, call-to-action
+- *About:* Story of Cloud Cakes, images of the bakery/team
+- *Products:* Grid of cakes, pastries, breads with prices
+- *Custom Orders:* Form for customers to request cakes/events
+- *Contact:* Map, address, enquiry form

 ## Sitemap
 Common structure: